How can I capture information about a deadlock on my Amazon RDS DB instance that runs on SQL Server?

 • Trace flag 1222 provides more detailed deadlock information than trace flag 1204 in XML format.

-You can activate both trace flags to get two different representations for each deadlock event.
-To set this up, see How can I receive a notification when a deadlock event occurs on my Amazon RDS SQL Server DB instance?
-After the trace flags are activated, you can review the SQL Server error logs for more information on the deadlock event.
+Activate both trace flags to get two different representations for each deadlock event through a custom parameter group in RDS for SQL Server.
+To set this up, see How can I receive a notification when a deadlock event occurs on my Amazon RDS for SQL Server DB instance?
+After you activate the trace flags, you can review the SQL Server error logs for more information on the deadlock event.

 Use the system_health session